Skip to main content

 Workflow Events

-• workflow_finished - When a workflow completes successfully
+• Workflow finished - When a workflow completes successfully

-• workflow_failed - When a workflow fails during execution
+• Workflow failed - When a workflow fails during execution

 First, create the channels you want to use for notifications.
 See Webhooks and WebSockets for channel creation examples.
+Then, subscribe to events by sending a POST request to /v5/notifications/settings.

 // POST /v5/notifications/settings